cyb-aa/windowsserverdocs.fr-fr/WindowsServerDocs/storage/storage-migration-service/overview.md

 - Windows Server2012R2 Essentials
 - WindowsServer2016 Essentials
 - Windows Server 2019 Essentials

-Remarque : Windows Small Business Server et Windows Server Essentials sont des contrôleurs de domaine.
-Le service de migration du stockage ne peut pas encore couper les contrôleurs de domaine, mais il peut inventorier et transférer des fichiers à partir de ces derniers.

-Vous pouvez migrer les types de sources supplémentaires suivants si Orchestrator exécute Windows Server, version 1903 ou ultérieure, ou si Orchestrator exécute une version antérieure de Windows Server avec [KB4512534](https://support.microsoft.com/help/4512534/windows-10-update-kb4512534) installé :
+- Windows Storage Server 2008
+- Windows Storage Server 2008 R2
+- Windows Storage Server 2012
+- Windows Storage Server 2012 R2
+- Windows Storage Server 2016

+Note: Windows Small Business Server and Windows Server Essentials are domain controllers.
+Storage Migration Service can't yet cut over from domain controllers, but can inventory and transfer files from them.

+You can migrate the following additional source types if the orchestrator is running Windows Server, version 1903 or later, or if the orchestrator is running an earlier version of Windows Server with [KB4512534](https://support.microsoft.com/help/4512534/windows-10-update-kb4512534) installed:

 - Clusters de basculement
-- Serveurs Linux qui utilisent samba.
-Nous avons testé les éléments suivants :
+- Linux servers that use Samba.
+We've tested the following:
     - CentOS 7
     - Debian GNU/Linux 8
-    - RedHat Enterprise Linux 7,6
+    - RedHat Enterprise Linux 7.6
     - SUSE Linux Enterprise Server (SLES) 11 SP4
-    - Ubuntu 16,04 LTS et 12.04.5 LTS
+    - Ubuntu 16.04 LTS and 12.04.5 LTS
-    - Samba 4,8, 4,7, 4,3, 4,2 et 3,6
+    - Samba 4.8, 4.7, 4.3, 4.2, and 3.6

-### <a name="requirements-for-destination-servers"></a>Configuration requise pour les serveurs de destination
+### <a name="requirements-for-destination-servers"></a>Requirements for destination servers

-Le serveur de destination doit exécuter l’un des systèmes d’exploitation suivants :
+The destination server must run one of the following operating systems:

 - Windows Server, canal semi-annuel
 - Windows Server 2019